 How to get to Cat Ba Island?

 Despite being tucked away, backpacking to Cat Ba Island is viable owing to its fairly good connectivity.
-There are two popular options of getting to the Utopian island – by bus or by train.
+There are two popular options for getting to the Utopian island – by bus or by train.

 Trains are often more comfortable, picturesque and even cheaper.
 Unfortunately, I did not get the opportunity to travel by train while backpacking to Cat Ba Island.